WilliamSchack/Spotify-Downloader/README.md

 **Download Speed Limit - Recommended: 0MB/s**
 - The speed limit to downloading songs in MB/s.
 A value of 0 is uncapped

-**Normalize Volume - Recommended: ON, -14dB**
-- If enabled, changes the value of all songs to the same depending on its average volume.
-    - Quite: -17dB
-    - Normal: -14dB
-    - Loud: -11dB

 ---